Pinenipple/GlobalPlantsDataset/README.md

 - **Hexbin Density Map:**
   - The map visualizes areas with a high concentration of coal power plants.
-  - Hotspots are visible in regions known for high coal capacity, providing a spatial complement to our country-level analysis.
+  - Hotspots are visible in regions known for high coal capacity, providing a spatial complement to my country-level analysis.
              <img src="pics/hexbin.png" width="45%" >

 - **OECD Measures:**
   - A diagnostic query listed all available measures.
-  - The selection of **ENVTAX** aligns with our focus on environmental taxation as a proxy for green growth policies.
+  - The selection of **ENVTAX** aligns with my focus on environmental taxation as a proxy for green growth policies.

 ## 4. Next Steps